Freezer Burn Motorized/ Mutant Vehicle Operation Policy

 • Do not fill the tank on a mutant vehicle or generator that is running.

-• When transferring fuel, use a pump.
+• When transferring fueluse a pump or an adequate funnel for pouring.
 Never try to start a siphon using your mouth.
-A mouth full of gas or diesel could be fatal to you.
-For health reasons, wash hands after fueling.
+A mouth full of gas or diesel has been shown to be hazardous to your health.

 • Keep all equipment used for petroleum storage and handling in good condition.
 Watch for leaks, deterioration, or damage.